The Matrix (1999)

 Someone started a war, and no one knows who, but it was known that it was mankind who blotted out the sky, attempting to deprive the machines of the solar power they required to function.
-Instead the machines turned to humans as a power source; Mopheus explains that a human's body provides "more electricity than a 120 volt battery and over 25k BTUs in body heat."
+Instead the machines turned to humans as a power source, enslaving them like Neo had been before he was freed.
+Morpheus goes on to explain that a human's body provides "more electricity than a 120 volt battery and over 25k BTUs in body heat."
 Morpheus shows Neo fields where machines grow human beings, connecting them to their outlets, ensconcing them in their pods, and feeding them with the liquefied remains of other human beings.
 "The Matrix," says Morpheus, "is a computer-generated dreamworld created to keep us under control, to turn us..." into a mere power source, into coppertop batteries.

-Neo rejects this information so feverishly that he pulls himself out of the Construct.
+Neo rejects this information so feverishly that he demands release from the Construct.
 He is back in the chair on the hovercraft.
-He fights to free himself from this harsh reality, only to end up vomiting on the floor and passing out.
+The crew pull out the spike at the back of his head and he fights to free himself from this harsh reality, only to end up vomiting on the floor and passing out.